plrguez/fuse-od-source/Platform/readme.txt

 #### Virtual keyboard in menu options ####
 ------------------------------------------

 In some menu options the virtual keyboard is presented to allow to use different options presented or enter values.

 Examples where the virtual keyboard it's appearing are: 'Enter name' for save dialogs, Debugger, Poke Finder, Poke Memory.

   `Cursor`   Move to select keys
   `A`        Press the selected key
-  `X`        Change the keyboard mode between upper and lower case and some additional characters `Y`        Delete previous character
+  `X`        Change the keyboard mode between upper and lower case and some
+             additional characters
+  `Y`        Delete previous character
   `B`        Cancel and exit to previous option in menu

   Confirm input
              To confirm the input press 'En' key at virtual Keyboard

-|For the 'Enter the name' in save dialogs the last loaded filename without the extension is proposed.
+|For the 'Enter the name' in save dialogs the last loaded filename without the
+extension is proposed.

 ------------------------------------------------
 ### Mapping buttons to Joysticks or Keyboard ###
 ------------------------------------------------

 You can map handheld buttons to Joysticks or Spectrum keys in `Menu -> Options -> Joysticks`

 ==== GCW0 Joystick 1 ====
 This option allows to emulate a ZX Spectrum joystick with the handheld buttons.
 It also allows you to assign keyboard keys to buttons

   - Type: Choose the Joystick to emulate or None.
 Default is None.
   - Button mapping: Map the handheld buttons to Joystick fire, ZX Spectrum keys or to Nothing.

   Some type of Joysticks may require other emulator options enabled.
-  |For example for Kempston joystick emulation you need to enable 'Kempston joystick'
+  |For example for Kempston joystick emulation need enabled 'Kempston joystick'
   |in `Menu --> Options --> Peripherals --> General`.
   By default all buttons are mapped to Joystick fire.

 ==== GCW0 Keyboard ====
 This option allows to map handheld buttons to ZX Spectrum keys.
 The cursors also can be mapped.

   - Type: Choose Activated or None.
 Default is None.
   - Button mapping: Map buttons to ZX Spectrum keys or Nothing.
                     By default all buttons are mapped to Nothing.

 --------------------------

 When both mappings, "GCW0 Joystick 1" and "GCW0 Keyboard", are enabled at the same time only "GCW0 Joystick 1" will work.

-When you choose any 'Type' other than "None" in "GCW0 Joystick 1" or "GCW0 Keyboard", some buttons may lose their original functionality if they are mapped to joystick fire or to keyboard keys.
+When you choose any 'Type' other than "None" in "GCW0 Joystick 1" or "GCW0 Keyboard", some buttons may lose their original functionality if they are mapped to joystick fire or to keyboard keys:
-  - `Select`, `Start`, `L1` and `R1` buttons have functionanility that may be lost.
+  - `Select`, `Start`, `L1` and `R1` buttons have functionanility
+    that may be lost.
   - If you have mapped the `Select` button, you can still access the menu with the` Power` button.

 ----------------------------------------------
 ### Control mapping per game configuration ###
 ----------------------------------------------

 To have control gaming configuration per game you must activate it in the menu 'Options -> Joysticks -> Control mapping'.

 Files for save control mapping:
   - The configuration files per game are saved in 'mappings' directory in fuse config path ($HOME/.fuse/mappings).
   - They have extension '.fcm' (fcm is for Fuse Control Mapping).
   - The options saved are the 'Types' and buttons mappings for GCW0 Joystick 1, Joystick 2, Keyboard and GCW0 Keyboard.
   - The format of the file is the same used for the general settings: XML for OpenDingux or plain text for RetroFW.
   - By default for the control mapping filenames will be tried to detect some patterns on name to cut them off:
         - All the denominations between '()' or '[]'
         - 'Tape', 'Disk', 'Side' for 'ABCD' or '1234', 'Part 1234 of 1234'
         - The '128k', '48k' out of '()' '[]'
         - The 'Small, Medium, Large' whatever 'Case' (The search of patterns are case insensitive)

 The supported media for auto-load control mapping files are tapes, microdrives, snapshots, disks (not IDE), rom cartridges and Timex cartridges.

 See PITFALLs at the end of this section.